 Divided into eight themed “islands,” Islands of Adventure is home to Marvel Super Hero Island and uber-popular rides The Incredible Hulk Coaster, an intimidating high-speed coaster not for the faint of heart, and The Amazing Adventures of Spider-Man.

 Dinosaur-loving kids will go crazy for Jurassic Park.
-Enter beneath the iconic archway and experience Jurassic Park River Adventure, Pteranadon Flyers for less adventurous littles, a thrilling Raptor Encounter and, opening June 10, 2021, Universal Orlando’s newest attraction, Jurassic World VelociCoaster, a high-speed coaster through the park’s raptor paddock.
+Enter beneath the iconic archway and experience Jurassic Park River Adventure, Pteranadon Flyers for less adventurous littles, a thrilling Raptor Encounter and Universal Orlando’s newest ride, Jurassic World VelociCoaster.

 For a more little-kid-friendly area, Seuss Landing is a colorful, Dr. Seuss-themed land, but many of its rides still have a 36” height restriction, leaving out the youngest guests.

-Towering high above the snow-covered rooftops of Hogsmeade, Hogwarts Castle houses Harry Potter and the Forbidden Journey, a can’t-miss ride for Potter-philes, along with Hagrid’s Magical Creatures Motorbike Adventure, Universal Orlando’s newest coaster and one that rivals Walt Disney World’s best.
+Towering high above the snow-covered rooftops of Hogsmeade, Hogwarts Castle houses Harry Potter and the Forbidden Journey, a can’t-miss ride for Potter-philes, along with Hagrid’s Magical Creatures Motorbike Adventure, Universal Orlando’s second-newest coaster and one that rivals Walt Disney World’s best rides.
 Young wizards, witches, and muggles alike can still get in on the wizarding fun on Flight of the Hippogriff, a kid coaster through Hagrid’s pumpkin patch.

 Universal’s Volcano Bay Water Theme Park